Poland steps up border security as migrants head from Belarus | DW | 08.11.2021

 "Belarus wants to cause a major incident, preferably with shots fired and casualties," Deputy Foreign Minister Piotr Wawrzyk told Polish public radio.

-His statement comes as the country's Defense Ministry published a video of the migrant group nearing the Polish border town of Gmina Kuznica.
+His statement comes as the Polish Defense Ministry published a video of the migrant group nearing the border town of Gmina Kuznica.

+Stanislaw Zaryn, the spokesman for the ministry coordinating Poland's intelligence agencies, said the group is preparing to enter Poland "en masse."

+He also claimed that the migrants were "under a strict control of Belarusian armed units who decide which way the group can or can't go."

+Belarus strongman Alexander Lukashenko has been enraged by EU sanctions.
+Brussels says Minsk is "weaponizing" migrants by flying them to the capital from abroad and taking them to the EU's doorstep.
+Since July, large numbers of migrants from Iraq, Syria, Yemen and other troubled regions have been attempting to illegally enter the EU via Poland, Latvia and Lithuania.

+At the same time, Poland has been facing accusations of pushing migrants back into Belarus instead of giving them a chance to ask for asylum.

-Responding to the news from Poland, authorities in Belarus said they were taking "necessary measures to ensure the continuous functioning of international transport channels."
+Responding to Poland's comments on Monday, authorities in Belarus said they were taking "necessary measures to ensure the continuous functioning of international transport channels."
 Belarus officials also blamed Poland for the migrants' foray.

 "This desperate move is due to the indifference and inhumane attitude of the Polish authorities," they said.